JakobOvrum/LuaD/README.markdown

  * Run Lua code from D, and D code from Lua (_Yes_)
  * Support automatic conversions between any D type and its Lua equivalent (_Yes_)
- * Support automatic conversions between D classes and Lua userdata (Not yet)
+ * Support automatic conversions between D classes and Lua userdata (_Yes_.
+Public data fields and the special property syntax not yet supported)
  * Support D1 and Tango (Not yet.
 Also, the D1 version will not allow conversions between D classes and Lua userdata)
  * Provide access to the entire underlying Lua C API (_Yes_)